-The Masters of Health Science in Translational Research Program (TRP) is a professional graduate degree program at the Faculty of Medicine, the University of Toronto that teaches a systematic approach in applying design thinking to identify gaps and mobilize discoveries towards needs-driven innovations to improve health.
+The Masters of Health Science in Translational Research Program (TRP) is a professional graduate degree program at the Faculty of Medicine, the University of Toronto.
+Students learn systematic strategies for framing, translating and implementing knowledge and discoveries towards needs-driven innovations that positively impact human health.

 Learn how to use innovative thinking to identify knowledge gaps and/or discoveries in health sciences and utilize core competencies to work on applied solutions to improve patient experiences and healthcare delivery.

-- Two-year Professional Master’s Degree, course-based with capstone project
+- Two-year Professional Master’s Degree, course-based program with a major capstone project

 - Approved pathway for the Clinician Investigator Program (CIP) designation

-- Learn how to apply design thinking to improve patient experiences
+- Learn how to apply Translational Thinking to improve impact on patient needs

 - Courses are flexible and modular to accommodate working professionals

 - Collaborate with multidisciplinary leaders in healthcare, research, government, and industry to champion change

 You “learn by doing” in a self-directed environment that helps you focus on personal development, collaborative problem-solving and health science focused innovation strategies.
 Through experiential learning, seminar discussions, case studies, and action, you will learn:

 - A systematic approach to investigation, study, and production of innovative solutions for health & care